InsightsWhite Paper

 Partnership Strategy and Partner Selection

-Why the Rio Tinto Kennecott and Freeport-McMoRan partnerships de-risk exploration and accelerate the upstream platform.
+Why the firm Freeport-McMoRan JV (Butte Valley) and the Rio Tinto Kennecott Exploration option to JV (Schell Creek) de-risk exploration and accelerate the upstream platform.

 12